History of the kilt: The great kilt

 The garb is certainly very loose, and fits men inured to it to go through great fatigues, to make very quick marches, to bear out against the inclemency of the weather, to wade through rivers, and shelter in huts, woods, and rocks upon occasion; which men dressed in the low country garb could not possibly endure.

-General William Gordon, shown wearing a belted plaid – possibly the uniform of the short-lived 105th Regiment of Foot – in the painting by Pompeo Batoni (1765–66).
+General William Gordon, shown wearing a belted plaid – possibly the uniform of the short-lived 105th Regiment of Foot – in the Portrait of William Gordon by Pompeo Batoni (1765–66).

 For battle, it was customary to take off the plaid beforehand and set it aside, the Highland charge being made wearing only the léine croich or war shirt, a knee-length shirt of leather, linen, or canvas, heavily pleated and sometimes quilted as protection.

 The exact age of the great kilt is still under debate.
 Earlier carvings or illustrations prior to the 16th century appearing to show the kilt may show the léine.
 The earliest written source that definitely describes the belted plaid or great kilt comes from 1594.
 The great kilt is mostly associated with the Scottish Highlands, but was also used in poor Lowlands rural areas.
 Widespread use of this type of kilt continued into the 19th century, and some still wear it today (kiltmakers who still supply great kilts offer them primarily as highly formal attire – equivalent to white-tie evening wear – typically paired with a Sheriffmuir doublet and a ruffled jabot).